Mexican Repatriation: Mexican government response

 Mexican governments had traditionally taken the position that it was "duty-bound" to help repatriate Mexicans who lived in the annexed portions of the southwest United States.
 However, it did not typically act on this stated policy, because of a lack of resources.
 Nonetheless, because of the large number of repatriations in the early 1930s, the government was forced to act and provided a variety of services.
 From July 1930 to June 1931, it underwrote the cost of repatriation for over 90,000 nationals.
 In some cases, the government attempted to create new villages ("colonias") where repatriates could live, but the vast majority returned to communities in which relatives or friends lived.

-After the peak of the repatriation had passed, the post-1934 government led by Lázaro Cárdenas continued to speak about encouraging repatriation, but did little to actually encourage it.
+After the peak of repatriation, the post-1934 government led by Lázaro Cárdenas continued to speak about encouraging repatriation but did little to actually encourage it.

 Subsequent deportations

 The federal government responded to the increased levels of immigration that began during World War II (partly due to increased demand for agricultural labor) with the official 1954 INS program called Operation Wetback, in which an estimated one million persons, the majority of whom were Mexican nationals and immigrants without papers, were repatriated to Mexico.
 But some were also U.S. citizens and deported to Mexico as well.